anbecker/codex_test/README.md

 poetry-assistant word serendipity
 ```

-Displays all pronunciations along with syllable counts, stress patterns, and the associated definitions and synonyms.
+Displays all pronunciations along with syllable counts, stress patterns, a syllabified breakdown of each pronunciation, and the associated definitions and synonyms.

 ## Frequently asked questions